evertonmj/redis-test/replication_test/README.md

 source .env
 ```

-4. Connect to your cluster and run script.
+4. Connect to your cluster and run the script.

 ## How It Works

 The script pushes numbers from 1 to 100 into a [Redis list](https://redis.io/docs/latest/develop/data-types/lists/) on the source database.

 The script then pops these numbers from the replica database to verify replication.
-Redis List type is naturally ordered, so we don't need to worry about ordering the elements.
+The Redis List type is naturally ordered, so we don't need to worry about ordering the elements.

-Redis provides commands `RPUSH`, `LPUSH`, `RPOP` and `LPOP`.
-I used `RPUSH` command to insert the elements at the tail of the list.
-To get them at the reversed order, I used `RPOP`command to get the last element and print it.
-By this way it was not necessary to worry with sorting the elements.
+Redis provides commands `RPUSH`, `LPUSH`, `RPOP`, and `LPOP`.
+The script uses the `RPUSH` command to insert the elements at the tail of the list.
+To retrieve them in reverse order, it uses the `RPOP` command to get the last element and print it.
+This way, it is not necessary to worry about sorting the elements.

 ## Running the Script